Aren’t You in the Hospitality Industry?

 Managing reviews can seem tough, but it is well worth it in the long run.

 So what does it all boil down to and how can you fix these reviews?
-At the end of the day it is all about customer service.
+It is all about customer service.
 It’s that simple.
 If you give the customer what they are looking for and provide exceptional service, then a few things will happen.
 First, they will feel like they made the best decision possible in choosing your hotel.
 Next, they will take all of those negative reviews (if there are any) that they read and mentally discredit them.
 If you really wow them, they will be more inclined to post on these review sites in your favor.
 Given the statistic from earlier, this means that your conversions will increase the more that you wow your customers.
 Finally, and this is the most important point to make, they will be YOUR customer.
-That means that it is now your duty to manage that customer relationship so that they stay with you.
+That means that you now must manage that customer relationship so that they stay with you.
 If you are in rate parity, then why would they go through an OTA?
 You’ve already given them everything that they want.
 Get started with a quick primer on best practices for reviews on Google+.

 Handling Reviews Correctly – Best Western Sunset